morethanyell/image-white-border-automation/README.md

 - Open your termninal and install the dependency using `pip` E.g.:
 `pip install opencv-python`
-- To add white borders on your images, run the script like below `python3 .\whiteb.py "C:\Users\myComputerUsername\Downloads\Images\Japan Trip 2024"`
+- To add white borders on your images, run the script like below
+    - `python3 .\whiteb.py "C:\Users\myComputerUsername\Downloads\Images\Japan Trip 2024"`

-Above script will start adding white borders to all JPEG images in the directory without overwriting the original images.
+    - Above script will start adding white borders to all JPEG images in the directory without overwriting the original images.
 The filename of the edited images will be `bordered_<original filename>.jpeg`
+- You include the following flags
+    - Aspect Ratio: `--ar=[instav|instah|sq]`
+        - `sq` is the default
+        - `instav` results to adding border such that new AR is Instagram-friendly vertical 5:4 image
+        - `instah` results to adding border such that new AR is Instagram-friendly vertical 4:5 image
+    - Border Percentage: `--border-perc=integer`
+        - Accepts values from 1 to 99.
+Defaults to 12.
+        - The border thickness derived from the image's shorter side, e.g.: a horizontal image with a leght of 1000 will add 100 pixels top and bottom if `--border-perc=10` is supplied
+    - Overwrite Original: `--overwrite-orig=[y|n]`
+        - Self-explanatory.
+Defaults to `n`